YunMunJR/Linear_Algebra_review_note/README.md

 # Linear Algebra Review Note
-This repository is my own review on course Introduction to Linear Algebra I and Introduction to Linear Algebra II at department of Mathematics, NTU.
+This repository is my own review on courses Introduction to Linear Algebra I and Introduction to Linear Algebra II at department of Mathematics, NTU.

 Completed part: Fields and Vector Spaces